jdavis/jdavis.github.com/_posts/2014-06-13-put-yourself-out-there.md

 ### A Tale of Many Tales

 That is just one example but there have been many others.
-From people teaching college classes that have stumbled upon my post about using GitHub for university assignments, to people that are now using LaTeX for homework.
+From people teaching college classes that have stumbled upon my post about [using GitHub for university assignments][github-college], to people that are now [using LaTeX for homework][homework].

 The feeling of changing how someone's brain thinks and changing how someone follows where their heart is leading them is far beyond great.